 Most types of Ehlers-Danlos Syndrome (EDS) are caused by defects in collagen – the most abundant protein in the body.

-Unfortunately, the research in this area is sparse.
+Unfortunately, there have been no studies that directly investigate Ehlers-Danlos Syndrome patients’ protein needs.
 According to our current understanding, people with EDS probably do not need to consume more protein simply because they have this condition.
-Same goes for collagen supplementation as well - current (also sparse) evidence does not indicate any significant benefit.
+The same goes for collagen supplementation as well – current (also sparse) evidence does not indicate any significant benefit.

-So why might people with EDS feel better when they add in more protein and/or collagen supplementation into their diet?
+Why might people with EDS feel better when they add in more protein and/or collagen supplements into their diet?

 They probably were not meeting their protein needs to begin with.

 In my professional experience, very few patients with other diagnoses struggle with meeting their daily protein needs.
 However, many EDS patients do seem to have issues with getting enough protein.
 This could be for many reasons, but is typically related to poor appetite, eating a restricted diet, avoiding foods that are not easy on the stomach, and choosing easy to prepare items.

 Protein is an important component of the diet.
 Proteins are made up of chains of amino acids, and while the body can make some of the amino acids it needs, it can’t make all of them.
 That’s why we need to consume foods with the essential amino acids.
 Otherwise, our bodies can’t make the proteins they need to carry out thousands of functions, including making collagen.
 Unlike fats and carbs, our bodies cannot store extra protein for later.
 This makes it necessary to consistently eat enough protein on a daily basis.